 Indicator: Percentage completion of implementation of newly developed procedures.

 This indicator does not include other OGC tasks or completed work.

-FY 2016 Target: 50% complete

-FY 2017 Target: 75% complete

-with a long-term goa The Board began tracking this measure as a performance goal in FY 2014 al of ensuring it had effective and efficient internal control procedures across prmation, refer to the FY 2015 APR.
+Trend Information: The Board began tracking this measure as a performance goal in FY 2014 with a long-term goal of ensuring it had effective and efficient internal control procedures across OGC.
+For more information, refer to the FY 2015 APR.